kumoru/kumoru-docs.github.io/includes/_accounts.md

 ###Definition: A set of UUIDs, one public and one private, that is used to sign all requests to the Kumoru APIs.

 All HTTP requests to Kumoru.io services must be cryptographically signed.
-We follow this [Internet Draft](http://tools.ietf.org/html/draft-cavage-http-signatures-05) which describes message signing.
+The Kumoru APIs follow the [Internet Draft](http://tools.ietf.org/html/draft-cavage-http-signatures-05) which describes message signing.
 This is very similar to how [AWS](http://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html) signs their requests.

 As of: